KxSystems/prometheus-kdb-exporter/README.md

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/kxsystems/prometheus-kdb-exporter)](https://github.com/kxsystems/prometheus-kdb-exporter/releases)

+## Introduction

 This interface provides a method by which to expose metrics from a kdb+ process or multiple processes to Prometheus for monitoring.
+This is done via the script `exporter.q` which exposes kdb+ process metrics which can be consumed by Prometheus.

 This interface is part of the [_Fusion for kdb+_](https://code.kx.com/v2/interfaces/fusion/) project.

+## New to kdb+ ?

+Kdb+ is the world's fastest time-series database, optimized for ingesting, analyzing and storing massive amounts of structured data.
+To get started with kdb+, please visit https://code.kx.com/q/learn/ for downloads and developer information.
+For general information, visit https://kx.com/

+## What is Prometheus ?

 Prometheus is an open source monitoring solution which facilitates metrics gathering, querying and alerting for a wealth of different 3rd party languages and applications.
 It also provides integration with Kubernetes for automatic discovery of supported applications.

 Visualization and querying can be done through the Prometheus built in expression browser, or more commonly via Grafana.
-This is outlined in an example below.

-### Aims

-1. To provide a script that provides useful general metrics that can be extended if required
-2. Allow correlation between different instances, metrics, exporters and installs to be easily identified

-### What this isn't

-1. This interface does not provide service discovery.
-Prometheus itself has support for multiple mechanisms such as DNS, Kubernetes, EC2, file based config, etc in order to discover all the kdb+ instances within your environment.
-2. You may need to extend this script to provide more relevant metrics for your environment.
-Please consider contributing if your change may be generic enough to have a wider user benefit
-3. General machine/kubernetes/cloud metrics on which kdb+ is running.
-Metrics can be gathered by such exporters as the node exporter.
-Metrics from multiple exporters can be correlated together to provide a bigger picture of your environment conditions.

-### Example Use Cases

-The following are some potential use cases for the interface, this is by no means an exhaustive list.

-- Effects from version upgrades (e.g. performance before/after changes)
-- Alerts when your license may be due to expire
-- Bad use of symbol types within an instance
-- Instances upon which garbage collection may be beneficial on long running processes

-## New to kdb+ ?

-kdb+ is the worlds fastest time-series database.
-Kdb+ is optimized for ingesting, analyzing, and storing massive amounts of structured data.
-To access the free editions of kdb+, please visit https://code.kx.com/q/learn/ for downloads and developer information.
-For general information, visit https://kx.com/
+An example of this using docker is provided with this interface.

 ## Quick Start